orsonteodoro/gcf2/README.md

 The following can be added to the package.env per package-wise to control
 bashrc:

+* bolt-app.conf -- Change flags for a BOLT optimized app package.
+(For build failure only)
 * bypass-fallow-store-data-races-check.conf -- disables -Ofast or
 -fallow-store-data-races safety check
 * disable-cfi-at-system.conf -- Disable CFIing this package in the @system set